By Sarah Suhr

 like the definition of female // or cartwheel or dog chasing tail.

-_____________________________In the potboil is a cow’s slick tongue—
+In the potboil is a cow’s slick tongue—

-_____________________________rigid and rolling in its fatty dross,
+rigid and rolling in its fatty dross,

-_____________________________each impurity clumped together
+each impurity clumped together

-_____________________________like an inkblot or divination.
+like an inkblot or divination.
 O Oracle!

-_____________________________O Ladle!
+O Ladle!
 Speak to me of the sour

-_____________________________stink in this house.
+stink in this house.
 Help me remember

-_____________________________the soft ears of a calf.
+the soft ears of a calf.

-Sarah Jones is a Seattle-based poet and the author of the chapbook Lies I Tell Myself (dancing girl press & studio, 2018).
+Sarah Suhr is a Seattle-based poet and the author of the chapbook Lies I Tell Myself (dancing girl press & studio, 2018).
 Her work has been nominated for multiple Pushcart Prizes, and she has been featured in Poets & Writers Magazine and on NPR.
 Her poems have appeared in The Normal School, American Literary Review, Entropy magazine, and Maudlin House.
 She is an editorial assistant of Poetry Northwest magazine.

-Originally appeared in NOR 29
+Originally appeared in NOR 29.